 Do I need to fill in every field?: Only fields marked as required.
 Optional fields can be added later.

 Can I edit a listing after creating it?: Yes.
 Use the pencil icon in the Active Listings view to edit any listing.
+You can also attach or change a checklist template from the edit form.

 How long does the client intake form link stay active?: Typically 7-30 days depending on system settings.
 Clients should complete it promptly.